 — Cornerstone Advisors report

-A report from Cornerstone based on research on both sides of these relationships puts the challenge succinctly: “Like peanut butter and chocolate, financial institutions and fintechs find themselves poised for partnership and ready to make each other a lot of money.
+A report from Cornerstone based on research on both sides of these customer relationships puts the challenge succinctly: “Like peanut butter and chocolate, financial institutions and fintechs find themselves poised for partnership and ready to make each other a lot of money.
 But real progress requires more than a sugar high in a flashy wrapper.
 Each side has legitimate reasons to remain wary of the other — and optimal partnerships won’t happen without the right recipe and hard work.”

 Each must recognize that they have different goals for a partnership in any form.
 Cornerstone’s survey found a reasonable surface level of satisfaction between financial institutions and fintechs on basic issues, but looking more deeply, found much room for improvement.

 In the two charts below, neither side of the deals judged their partner’s performance as excellent, although the tone was generally positive.

 “It’s kind of like marriage,” says Kilmer.
 “When you peel back the onion, yes, you love your spouse, but do they take out the garbage, or whatever?”

 Kilmer says he wasn’t surprised that the fintechs, overall, were more positive than the financial institutions.
 He believes financial institutions tend to be less optimistic because they are responsible for implementation with consumers.